cspeloso/cspeloso/README.md

-My name is Christopher Peloso.
-I am a programmer living in Rhode Island.
+My name is Chris Peloso